 ASU 2014-09 Revenue from Contracts with Customers (Topic 606) and ASU 2016-14 - Revenue from Contracts with Customers (Topic 606) - Deferral of the Effective Date.
 The FASB amended existing guidance related to revenue from contracts with customers.
 This amendment supersedes and replaces nearly all existing revenue recognition guidance, including industry-specific guidance, establishes a new control-based revenue recognition model, changes the basis for deciding when revenue is recognized over time or at a point in time, provides new and more detailed guidance on specific topics and expands and improves disclosures about revenue.
 In addition, this amendment specifies the accounting for some costs to obtain or fulfill a contract with a customer.
 These amendments are effective beginning January 1, 2019.
-The adoption of this standard is not expected to have a material impact on the Company's operating results or financial condition as a majority of the Company's revenue streams are not within the scope of Topic 606 and the recognition on those streams within the scope is not expected to significantly change.
+The adoption of this standard is not expected to have a material impact on the Company's operating results or financial condition.